 You’re ready, we’re ready, so let’s go.
 We’ve whittled our 2018 long list of 72 books down to a more manageable size: 18 books that we believe to be some of the most interesting works of fiction published last year.

 Two big shout-outs before we go any further.
 Our presenting sponsor, Field Notes, makes exceptional products, and they’re great people.
-The new Haxley edition is utterly adorable.
-Please check them out.
+Please check out the new Signature Series.
 Supporting them supports us.

 An even bigger expression of thanks goes to our Sustaining Members, who made this year’s Tournament possible.
 That’s no joke.
 The Tournament of Books is happening this year because they made it happen.
 (Here are the details about why.)
 If you’re a Sustaining Member, thank you, we’re tremendously grateful.
 If you haven’t already, please become a Sustaining Member today.
 (You also get a 50 percent discount at the TMN store, which we’ll update soon with 2018 merch.)